spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/palette-rbac.md

 ---

 Palette provides you with the ability to create and manage roles to control access to resources.
-Roles are a collection of [permissions](./permissions.md) that define the actions a user, or a team, can perform on a resource.
+Roles are a collection of [permissions](./permissions.md) that define the actions a user or a team can perform on a resource.
 By assigning roles to users or teams, you can control the level of access they have to resources in Palette.

 ## Role-Based Access Control